shirhatti/EntityFramework.Docs/ef/querying/related-data.md

 ---
 uid: querying/related-data
 ---
+# Loading Related Data

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Loading Related Data

 Entity Framework Core allows you to use the navigation properties in your model to load related entities.
 There are three common O/RM patterns used to load related data.
     * **Eager loading** means that the related data is loaded from the database as part of the initial query.

     * **Explicit loading** means that the related data is explicitly loaded from the database at a later time.

     * **Lazy loading** means that the related data is transparently loaded from the database when the navigation property is accessed.
 Lazy loading is not yet possible with EF Core.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.

 ## Eager loading